karrirasinmaki/blackpepperswing-www/pages/courses.md

 ❧ Possibility to dance 3+ days per week regardless of your level
 ❧ Your regular Lindy Hop, Solo Jazz, and Tap classes + specials
-❧ Open studio hours when the studio is open for practice
+❧ Weekly practice sessions and socials

 [Read more about the upcoming dance season...](/#season-info)
 </section>